packing-box/docker-packing-box/docs/pages/index.md

-## Introduction

-The *Packing Box* is a Docker image containing various tools for studying executable packing.
+The [*Packing Box*](https://github.com/dhondta/docker-packing-box) is a Docker image containing various tools for studying executable packing.
 It is designed to instrumentalize packers and packing detectors and to create datasets for comparing packing detection techniques.

 It aims to provide a single platform for studying packing for more than what we can traditionally see in the literature, that is, techniques applied to Windows PE files.
 From the box (based on Ubuntu), [Wine](https://www.winehq.org/) is used to handle PE files but it also allows to use the ELF format.
 Ultimately, it aims to also include the Mach-O format (using [Darling](https://www.darlinghq.org/)).

 ## Setup

-Setting up the *Packing Box* requires installing Docker and cloning this repository.
+Setting up the [*Packing Box*](https://github.com/dhondta/docker-packing-box) requires installing Docker and cloning this repository.
 The [`Dockerfile`](https://github.com/dhondta/docker-packing-box/blob/main/Dockerfile) can then be used to build the image.

 ```session
 # apt install docker